The Health Benefits of Dandelion

 Culinary Uses for Dandelion

 Yes, you can eat dandelions that grow wild in your yard.
-Remember, avoid any dandelions that have been sprayed with fertilizer or any other toxic sprays.
+Remember, avoid any dandelions that have been sprayed with fertilizer or any other toxic sprays, or if you have animals that are allowed freely in the area.

 If raw dandelion leaves don’t appeal to you, they can also be steamed or added to a stir-fry or soup, which can make them taste less bitter.
 The flowers are sweet and crunchy, and can be eaten raw, or breaded and fried, or even used to make dandelion syrup or wine.
 My favorite is to replace where you would use spinach in a recipe.